VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Abstract

 \section{Abstract}

 Learning a human-like driving policy from large-scale driving demonstrations is promising, but the uncertainty and non-deterministic nature of planning make it challenging.
-In this work, to cope with the uncertainty problem, we propose VADv2, an end-to-end driving model based on probabilistic planning.
-VADv2 takes multi-view image sequences as input in a streaming manner, transforms sensor data into environmental token embeddings, outputs the probabilistic distribution of action, and samples one action to control the vehicle.
-Only with camera sensors, VADv2 achieves state-of-the-art closed-loop performance on the CARLA Town05 benchmark, significantly outperforming all existing methods.
-It runs stably in a fully end-to-end manner, even without the rule-based wrapper.
-Closed-loop demos are presented at \url{https://hgao-cv.github. io/VADv2}.
+Existing learning-based planning methods follow a deterministic paradigm to directly regress the action, failing to cope with the uncertainty problem.
+In this work, we propose a probabilistic planning model for end-to-end autonomous driving, termed VADv2.
+We resort to a probabilistic field function to model the mapping from the action space to the probabilistic distribution.
+Since the planning action space is a high-dimensional continuous spatiotemporal space and hard to tackle, we first discretize the planning action space to a large planning vocabulary and then tokenize the planning vocabulary into planning tokens.
+Planning tokens interact with scene tokens and output the probabilistic distribution of action.
+Mass driving demonstrations are leveraged to supervise the distribution.
+VADv2 achieves state-of-the-art closed-loop performance on the CARLA Town05 benchmark, significantly outperforming existing methods, and also leads the recent Bench2Drive benchmark.
+We further provide comprehensive evaluations on NAVSIM and a large-scale 3DGS-based benchmark, demonstrating its effectiveness in real-world applications.
+Code is available at \url{https://github.com/hustvl/VAD}.